vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 ### Authorization

-You can find more information on callback request signing `here <callbackrequestsigning>`.
+You can find more information on callback request signing [here](doc:callbackrequestsigning).

 ### Request
 ```json